 Andrew values creating constructive relationships with individuals and their families.
 His favorite part of serving as a therapist is being able to walk with, assist and empower individuals and families to achieve their goals.
 Andrew has a strong passion for continued growth to better help those he serves.
 He firmly believes, to quote the Dalai Lama, “that love and compassion are necessities, not luxuries.
 Without them humanity cannot survive”.

 Lora Sladovnik | MS, LIMHP

 Lora joined CSI in September, 2020 as a Licensed Independent Mental Health Practitioner.
 Lora brings with her over 15 years of training and clinical experience working across a variety of settings including outpatient specialty clinics, crisis intervention, nonprofits and private practice.
 She earned her Master’s degree in Counseling from Bellevue University and an undergraduate degree in Human Resources and Family Science from the University of Nebraska at Omaha.

 Prior to joining CSI, Lora worked as a therapist at Offutt Air Force Base, Children’s Hospital and Omni Inventive Care.
-Lora has experience treating a wide range of child and adolescent psychiatric disorders.
+Lora has experience treating a wide range of child, teen and young adult psychiatric disorders.
 She has training in Cognitive Behavioral Health, Reality Therapy, Solution Focused Therapy, Dialectical Behavior Therapy and Crisis Intervention.
 She specializes in anxiety, depression, eating disorders and trauma.
 Lora’s therapeutic approach emphasizes integrative, dynamic and whole person centered therapy.